 - 1 1/2 cups flour (180 grams)

 - 1 teaspoon table salt

-- 2 cups chocolate chips (I recommend using chilled chocolate chips so they don't all melt)
+- 2 cups chocolate chips (340 grams/12 ounces; I recommend using chilled chocolate chips so they don't all melt)

-- Meanwhile, melt butter with sugar in the microwave or on the stove.
-In the microwave, heat on high for 1 minute or until the butter melts.
-Stir to combine, then microwave for another 2-3 minutes, stopping it if it starts to bubble.
+Melt butter with sugar in the microwave or on the stove: In the microwave, heat butter on high for 1 minute or until the butter melts.
+Add sugar and stir to combine, then microwave for another 1-2 minutes, stopping it if it starts to bubble.
 Stir to help dissolve the sugar.
-On the stove, heat and stir until the sugar dissolves.
+(On the stove, heat and stir until the sugar dissolves.)

-- Stir the butter-sugar mixture into the egg-cocoa mixture until smooth.
-Add flour and chocolate chips and stir until batter is smooth.
+Use a rubber spatula to fold in flour, baking powder, and salt.
+Mix gently until flour is entirely mixed in.
+Stir in chocolate chips.
 (Room temperature chocolate chips will melt and help the brownies stay fudgy.
 Cold chocolate chips will partially melt so the brownies will be fudgy, but you'll also have chocolate chips in them.
-Cool the batter for 20 minutes before adding chocolate chips if you don't want them to melt at all.)
+Cool the batter for 20 minutes, to about room temperature, before adding chocolate chips if you don't want them to melt at all.)

-- Scrape batter into a greased 9x13 inch pan.
-Bake for about 30 minutes at 350F.
-A toothpick inserted into the brownies comes out with moist crumbs, but not batter.
+Scrape batter into a greased 9x13 inch pan.
+Bake for about 30-35 minutes at 350F.
+(Start checking at 25 minutes if the butter and sugar bubbled or if you're concerned that you overmixed.)
+A toothpick inserted into the brownies will come out with moist crumbs, but not batter.
 (If you hit a chocolate chip, test a different area.)
-I baked my glass pan for 36 minutes.
+I baked a metal pan for 32 minutes, and a glass pan for 36 minutes.
 Wait as long as you can before cutting and eating warm brownies.
 An hour is usually all I last.